We have conducted a review of the length of the period of North East Water’s eight-year price determination.

 6 May 2025 The commission has taken enforcement action against accredited businesses Accurate Marketing Pty Ltd (trading as Glow Green) and B&G Green Trading Pty Ltd (trading as Aussie Greenmarks) for allegedly breaching the Victorian Energy Upgrades (VEU) program rules.

-The Essential Services Commission is proposing new rules to require energy retailers to move certain customers onto cheaper plans.
-The commission estimates these rules would have saved customers an average of around $225 on electricity and $182 on their gas each year.
+… rules to help victorians access affordable energy and tackle ‘loyalty tax' proposed by regulator 16 may 2025 the essential services commission is proposing new rules to require energy retailers to move certain customers onto cheaper plans. the commission estimates these rules would have saved customers an average of around $225 on electricity and $182 on their gas each year. the proposed changes to the energy retail code of practice

 The Essential Services Commission has commenced public consultation on proposed consumer reforms to help Victorian households access cheaper energy deals and increase support for consumers experiencing payment difficulty.Essential Services Commission Chairperson Gerard Brody says the commission is seeking input from consumers, advocates, energy retailers and the broader industry on these important reforms.